crisward/svelte-tag/README.md

 new component({component:App,tagname:"hello-world",href="/your/stylesheet.css",attributes:["name"]})
 ```

 Now anywhere you use the `<hello-world>` tag you'll get a svelte app.
+Obviously you can set
+your tag name to anything.

 ## Todo